Meet the Memory Maker 📸✨

 How do I develop my film?

-Once you have used up the film in your camera, you will have to go to your nearest film processing lab to get your photos developed.
-Your local processing lab can develop your photos as physical prints or digital scans, which will be emailed directly to your phone.
-Processing times will vary from lab to lab, but should take approximately 7-14 days to be fully developed.
+Once you have used up the film in your camera, you will have to go to your nearest film development lab/camera shop to get your photos developed.
+Your local film development lab can develop your photos as physical prints or digital scans, which will be emailed directly to your phone.
+Development times will vary, but should take approximately 3-10 days.

 What if there aren't film processing labs near me?

-There are a number of film processing labs in South Africa that accept film via mail or drop off.
-You can easily find these labs by searching “Film processing near me” on google.
-If you are having any troubles finding a lab to process your film, please reach out to us at ubuntufilmco@gmail.com so that we can recommend labs in your local area. :)
+There are a number of film development labs in South Africa that accept film via mail or drop off.
+You can easily find these labs by searching “Film development near me” on google.
+If you are having any troubles finding a lab to develop your film, please reach out to us at hello@ubuntufilm.co so that we can recommend labs in your local area :)

 How can i get the developed photos onto my phone?